paraswap/wallet-connect-relay-heroku/README.md

 This project is meant to simplify deployment of a wallet connect bridge on Heroku.

-- Emded original wallet connect monorepo as git submodule
+- Emded original [wallet connect monorepo](https://github.com/WalletConnect/walletconnect-monorepo) as a git submodule
 - Define an Heroku mini config through App.json
 - Runs node through PM2